smooki1/new_repo/README.md

-# Test
+# Test \n
-Adding new setence into fist commit
+# Adding new sentence inside if the first commit !!!